ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

           height: 1.5 m
 ```

-Cube broadcasting is also taking place, meaning that the two inputs (cube, coordinate, array, or even constant value) don`t need to have the same shape:
+Cube broadcasting is also taking place, meaning that the two inputs (cube, coordinate, array, or even constant value) don't need to have the same shape:

 ```python
 print(e1 + 5.0)